Salesforce’s AI grasps commonsense reasoning

 Devising a model

 So how did CAGE come about?
-Well, Rajini and team drew examples from Common sense Question Answering (CQA), a corpus containing multiple choice questions for developing common sense reasoning models.
+Well, coauthor Nazneen Rajini and team drew examples from Common sense Question Answering (CQA), a corpus containing multiple choice questions for developing common sense reasoning models.
 They paired these with corresponding CoS-E explanations from a natural language model conditioned on the question-and-answer choices.
 Next, they concatenated the explanations to the end of the original questions, answer choices, and outputs and then fed them to a second commonsense reasoning model.

 In this way, the team considerably extended the capabilities of CQA, which was designed to benchmark performance on tasks requiring proficiency in pronoun resolution.
 Whereas results from CQA tend to be somewhat ambiguous with respect to whether commonsense reasoning is actually being performed, the researchers assert that CoS-E’s explanations are explicit and can be used to study, analyze, and evaluate models’ reasoning capabilities.